tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ```

 <!-- ja tuodaan vielä "kaikki nuolet" samalle riville -->
-Lastly, let's write "all of the arrows" on the same line
+Lastly, let's write "all of the arrows" on the same line:

 ```js
 const hello = (who) => () => {